shobhitpuri/shobhitpuri.github.io/_posts/2017-09-20-How-to-change-text-and-theme-for-Google's-Sign-In-button-in-Android?.md

 ### Source Code and Sample Android Application
 You can find the implementation of the library and a sample Android application that is using the library here: <a href="https://github.com/shobhitpuri/custom-google-signin-button" target="_blank">https://github.com/shobhitpuri/custom-google-signin-button</a>.
 Feel free to give any feedback on the article or library.
 If you come across any issues, you are more than welcome to create an issue or open a pull request.

+***Note: The images used in this article are trademark of Google.
+They have been just used for instructional purposes.***